This topic is an overview of

 For each interval, the following fields are produced.

-cpurepresents the CPU time for a given series.
+cpurepresents the CPU time in seconds for a given series.

-cpuperepresents the CPU time per event for a given series.
+cpuperepresents the CPU time in seconds per event for a given series.

 bytesrepresents the number of bytes processes for a given series.